Category: Trip-planning

 What species can I target in Baja?

-Baja offers one of the most diverse fishing lineups anywhere — yellowtail, halibut, dorado, wahoo, roosterfish, tuna (yellowfin, bluefin, bigeye), marlin (striped, blue, black), sailfish, pargo, cabrilla, and more depending on season and location.
+One of the most diverse fishing lineups anywhere — yellowtail, halibut, dorado, wahoo, roosterfish, tuna (yellowfin, bluefin, bigeye), marlin (striped, blue, black), sailfish, pargo, cabrilla, and more depending on season and location.

 How much does a Baja fishing charter cost?